treylorswift/InfluencerToolkit/README.md

 - Node.js command-line tool runs messaging campaigns defined in simple .json files (see "Command-line information" further below)

-- Followers are downloaded and cached on the first run. @balajis your follower download will take around 30-40 minutes.
+- Followers are downloaded and cached on the first run.
+Api rate limits impose a maximum download rate of roughly 300K followers per hour.
 If the follower download is interrupted it will resume where it left off on the next run.
 Refresh your follower cache at any time by running with the `-rebuildFollowers` command-line option.

 - Followers are automatically sorted by influence and can be further filtered by tags (ie matching words in their twitter bio).
 You can also sort them by most-recently-followed.